iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/iDapp/deserializer.md

 ## Overview

 This deserializer is built on the
-[Borsh technical specification](https://borsh.io/).
+[Borsch technical specification](https://borsh.io/).
 We developed this JavaScript library to simplify deserialization in your iDapp built with JavaScript.

 ::: warning

-If you want to build your iDapp in another language, you should follow the Borsh serialization specification and reimplement it in your chosen language such as Python, Rust, Go, etc.
+If you want to build your iDapp in another language, you should follow the Borsch serialization specification and reimplement it in your chosen language such as Python, Rust, Go, etc.